greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 ######Jenkins[8]

-Jenkins is focused on two major jobs: building/testing software projects continuously and monitoring externally-run jobs.
+Jenkins has two main tasks: building/testing software projects continuously and monitoring externally-run jobs.
 Jenkins is a service from third-party vendors.
 But if you have a big list of software need to be tested, it may be better to run it on your own server.
 It not only gives the infrastructure issue full control but also help for companies worried about  software security.

 ######Buildbot[8]

 Buildbot is developed in Python and based on the Twisted framework.
 It began as an alternative to the Tinderbox project.
 Now it is used in Mozilla, Webkit, Chromium, and others.
 The ideology behind this setup is that most CI tools have a fixed fundamental design and limited to the basic design tools envisaged by the author.
-But use cases may have those assumptions to be violated.
-Buildbot's design allows your installation to change with your requirements, begin with a simple process to meet your unique needs.
+But use cases may have those assumptions to be violated.The Buildbot’s design allows the installation to change as the requirements change, meeting your unique needs with a simple process.

 Travis CI, Strider, and Integrity are all common tools for continuous integration.

 ######My experiences of using Jenkins:

-Easy to install: Jenkins installation is very simple.
-We only need to download the latest jenkins.war files from the Jenkins home page and then run java -jar jenkins.war.
+Easy to install: We only need to download the latest jenkins.war files from the Jenkins home page and then run java -jar jenkins.war.
 We don’t  need additional installation and install the database;

 Easy to configure: Jenkins provides rich management and configuration functions, including system configuration, management plug-in, view system information, system log, node management, Jenkins command line window, information statistical and other functions.
 When I tried it, I found Jenkins very useful.